jump-dev/JuMP.jl/.github/ISSUE_TEMPLATE.md

 the issue is best raised at the relevent solver-wrapper repository.
 If you are unsure, you should raise the problem on Discourse.

-If you've confirmed that the behaviour is a bug, and it relates to JuMP, this is the right place.
+If you're reasonably sure that the behavior is a bug, and it relates to JuMP, this is the right place.
 Be sure to include as much relevant information as possible, including a [minimal reproducible example](https://stackoverflow.com/help/mcve).

+Alternatively, if you have a feature request for JuMP, this is also the right place.
+Just make it clear by making the title of your issue `Feature Request: my cool new feature`.

 Thanks for contributing to JuMP!